-Cause: Although improvement was noted in classifications of transactions, the District's closing process did not identify all transactions that needed to be recorded during the closing process..
+Cause: Although improvement was noted, the District's closing process did not identify all transactions that needed to be recorded during the closing process.
+It appeared that management properly coded invoices, but did not review of the entries made by the contract accountant to ensure the amounts were posted to the correct account.

 Effect: A significant number of adjusting and reclassifying entries were found during the audit and the audit took significantly more time to complete than expected.
-Also, the budget versus actual information reported to the Board of Directors changed significantly, which may have affected the usefulness of the information for decision making purposes.
-Transaction classes needing adjustment included prepaid expenses, inventory, capital assets, accounts payable, salaries and benefits payable, compensated absences, fund balance, revenues and expenditures
+Transaction classes needing adjustment included prepaid expenses, capital assets, accounts payable, salaries and benefits payable, compensated absences, fund balance and expenditures